Laghi Distinguished Chair

 Professor Sisk published his first novel, “Marital Privilege,” with North Star Press in 2014.
 In the novel, which is set in the Twin Cities, a young law professor suffers the loss of her child, seeking solace in her faith.
 When her husband becomes the target of the investigation, she asserts the “marital privilege” and refuses to cooperate with the politically-ambitious prosecutor.
 This ultimately provokes a crisis of identity between her professional commitment to the justice system and her resolute loyalty to her husband.

-Professor Sisk’s casebook, “Litigation With the Federal Government: Cases and Materials,” is now in its second edition (2008) with Foundation Press.
+Professor Sisk’s casebook, “Litigation With the Federal Government: Cases and Materials,” is now in its second edition (2008) with Foundation Press and updated in 2015.
 The casebook has been adopted at several law schools over the years, including Georgetown University, George Washington University, Catholic University, New York University, the University of Pittsburgh, and McGeorge School of Law.

 Treatise: Litigation With the Federal Government

-Professor Sisk is author of the treatise on the subject, “Litigation With the Federal Government,” published as the fourth edition by ALI-ABA in 2006.
-The treatise has been cited by the United States Supreme Court, U.S. Courts of Appeals, and the U.S. Court of Federal Claims.
+Professor Sisk is author of the treatise on the subject, “Litigation With the Federal Government,” revised in 2016 as part of the classic hornbook series of West Academic Publishing.
+The predecessor to this treatise was cited by the United States Supreme Court, U.S. Courts of Appeals, and the U.S. Court of Federal Claims.

 Treatise: Professional Responsibility